Cassin01/rcz/README.md

 # rc

-A git commit message generator based on [Conventional Commits](https://www.conventionalcommits.org/)
+A tool to write a commit message based on [Conventional Commits](https://www.conventionalcommits.org/)

 # Example